miriamelia/MQG4AI/README.md

 #### QG-Tags
 Tags are relevant to identify use case-specific *Lifecycle*-QGs to pull the MQG4A-template.
 The other sections, as well as high-level generalizable *Lifecycle*-Collection-QGs are part of the default high-risk MQG4AI-template.

 - Outlook: Intelligent tag-search based on a .config file to kick-start the *Lifecycle* conceptualization stage.
+Also, with respect to MQG4A, possibly an additional project-internal tag-layer may be reasonable.
+Internal information could refer to template versions, for instance.

 - Information structure of tags is based on:
     > [Software-Engineering Design Patterns for Machine Learning Applications](https://ieeexplore.ieee.org/document/9734272)